aire-program/aire-researcher-sandbox/governance/review_before_release_checklist.md

 # Review Before Release Checklist

-Use this checklist before distributing notebooks, models, or findings derived from the sandbox.
+**Mandatory Review**: This checklist must be completed prior to the distribution of any notebooks, models, or research findings derived from this sandbox.

-Releases should pair results with documentation so others understand scope, risks, and limitations.
+## Objective
+To ensure that all released artifacts meet institutional standards for data privacy, documentation, and ethical compliance.
+Releases must pair results with adequate context to prevent misinterpretation.

 ## Data Safety
 - [ ] Data anonymization or synthesis has been verified; no PII remains.